HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 variations pursuant to this section exceed those

-variations allowed under the cottage Infill Program for
+variations allowed under the Cottage Infill Program for

 detached accessory dwelling units, pursuant to section